M-o-a-T/forth/doc/classes.rst

 setup ( object -- )
 +++++++++++++++++++

-This method is automatically called when you create a new class.

-Your method *must* start with ``dup __ setup``, calling the ``setup`` word in the superclass, before doing anything else.
+Your object is initialized with zeroed-out data.
+If you want a different initial state, declare a word named ``setup`` in its class.

 This word is called as your object is created, or from INIT after reboot.
-*Never call it yourself.*
+*Never call it yourself.* Also, don't call the superclass – that too is done automatically.

+Within your ``setup`` word, you may use ``voc-eval`` to access words from subclasses, e.g. to read constants for parameterization.
+If you need to remember their value for later, store them in one of your object's fields.

 >setup ( object -- )
 ++++++++++++++++++++

-If you have a complex sub-field in your object, you need to initialize it yourself.
+If you have a complex sub-field in your object, you need to initialize it.

-Call ``dup __ FIELD >setup`` from your object's SETUP word, with your object's address on the stack.
+To do this, call ``dup __ FIELD >setup`` from your object's ``setup`` word.

-You can also use this word to re-initialize an object, if that should ever be necessary.
+You can also use this word to re-initialize a field or an object, if that should ever be necessary.

 \\offset
 ++++++++